AlexZhidkov/Ironing/README.md

 folders in your project.

 * `node_modules` - contains the npm packages for the tools we need
-* `app/bower_components` - contains the angular framework files
+* `bower_components` - contains the angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but ironing changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a webserver.*

-### Run the Application
+## Run the Application

-We have preconfigured the project with a simple development web server.
+We have preconfigured the project with a development web server.
 The simplest way to start this server is:

 ```
-npm start
+gulp serve
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.

 ## Testing

-There are two kinds of tests in the ironing application: Unit tests and End to End tests.
+There are two kinds of tests in the application: Unit tests and End to End tests.

 ### Running Unit Tests

-The ironing app comes preconfigured with unit tests.
+The app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

-* the configuration is found at `test/karma.conf.js`
+* the configuration is found at `karma.conf.js`
-* the unit tests are found in `test/unit/`
+* the unit tests are found next to the code they are testing and are named as `*.spec.ts`.

 The easiest way to run the unit tests is to use the supplied npm script:

 ```
-npm test
+gulp test
 ```

 This script will start the Karma test runner to execute the unit tests.
 Moreover, Karma will sit and